Surfing is for everyone. Surfers come in all shapes and sizes and no matter who you are or what your size, there is a surfboard and a wave for you.

 For heavier surfers (250 lbs+), a recommended surfboard size of 100 litres or more will help provide the necessary float.

-For a more detailed Volume chart, which includes weight range and skill level, see the chart below from Lost Surfboards.
+If you’re interested in a more detailed volume chart, which includes weight range and skill level, see the chart below

 The size of a surfboard, which includes length, width and thickness, will influence the amount of stability and paddle power.
 For heavier surfers, a good recommendation is to get a bigger surfboard.